weavejester/cljfmt/README.md

         j))
 ```

-... because `(e...)` is the 4th (index `3`) at form depth `1`.
+Because `(e...)` is the 4th (index `3`) at form depth `1`.

 #### Block rules

 The `:block` rule supports indenting to the first form argument.
-It has a single
+It
-rule type argument:
+has a single rule type argument:

-* `line-arg-count-threshold` - when there are more than
+* `line-arg-count-threshold` -
-  `line-arg-count-threshold` form arguments on the same line as the form symbol,
+  when there are more than this many form arguments on the same line
-  eligible form arguments on subsequent lines are indented to align with the
+  as the form symbol, eligible form arguments on subsequent lines are
-  first form argument.
-Otherwise, two space inner indentation is applied.
+  indented to align with the first form argument.
+Otherwise, two space
+  inner indentation is applied.

 For indent rule: